wp-plugins/sportspress/readme.txt

 When you upgrade to one of the SportsPress Pro licenses, you can simply activate the Pro version without losing any of your data.
 Please note that we recommend that you do a complete backup whenever you make big changes to your website.

 == Changelog ==

+= 1.7.7 =
+* Tweak - Add option to filter teams in event by competition and season with no filter as default setting.

 = 1.7.6 =
 * Fix - Modules sidebar not displaying in admin.